 - 50 Oregon teachers attended our virtual Coastal Learning Symposium.
-In partnership with the school district, we continue to develop Coast Connections - an ocean education framework with grade-specific lessons, organized around a focus ecosystem and marine science investigations.
+In partnership with the school district, we continue to develop Coast Connections—an ocean education framework with grade-specific lessons, organized around a focus of ecosystem and marine science investigations.

 - 8 youth volunteers are creating a peer-to-peer social marketing campaign to raise awareness about environmental concerns like ocean acidification and plastic pollution.